 I was born to travel.
 I knew from a very young age that I would visit other countries and see the world.
-I remember being 13 years old and making a plan that included “getting a good degree” and “not having children” in order to make my goal of travel more attainable.
+I remember being 13 years old and making a plan that included getting a good job and not having children in order to make my goal of travel more attainable.
 Well, now I’m 30 years old and I’ve traveled to the Middle East, Europe, and Asia.
-So far I’ve been to almost 20 countries and I don’t think I’ll be satisfied until the number of countries I’ve been to is larger than the number of countries I’ve never seen.
+So far I’ve been to about 25 countries and I have no intention of stopping anytime soon.

-After leaving my tiny hometown of Missouri and really seeing the outside world for the first time, I knew I was hooked.
+After leaving my tiny hometown in Missouri and really seeing the outside world for the first time, I knew I was hooked.
 The world is so much more complicated and wonderful and diverse than I ever imagined.
 And now I’m convinced that everybody should experience traveling to another country, too.
 Here are five reasons why.

-- Stereotypes get shattered when you travel.
-You meet people and realize there’s more to them then what you’ve been taught in your cultural studies class at the university or what you’ve seen on TV.
+Traveling encourages open-mindedness.
+Stereotypes get shattered when you travel.
+You meet people and realize there’s more to them than what you’ve been taught or what you’ve seen on TV.
 I’ve learned people are just people and generally want the same things as everyone else.

 My goal was originally to travel to every country in the world, but let’s be realistic.
-There are 196 countries and I’ve been to about 20.
+There are 196 countries and I’ve only been to about 25 or so.
 A more attainable goal might be to visit every continent.
 But mostly, I just want to experience the world, try new things, learn other languages, broaden my horizons, and get all that I can out of this life.